 In Network Concurrent User installations, you can install MATLAB and other products on a server and have client systems access products over the network, or you can install products on each client system.
-In this scenario, called a local access configuration, clients only need to communicate with the server when they check out a license key.
+In this scenario, called a local access configuration, clients communicate with the server only when they check out a license key.

 While a local access configuration can improve performance, it makes system administration more complex.
 For example, deploying a new version of MATLAB is easier when you only have to install it on a central server, rather than on multiple client computers.

 Note When requesting your license, you must provide MathWorks with the host ID of the system (or systems) on which you intend to run the license manager.

 To install MATLAB on client systems in your network, follow the instructions in the installation documentation.
 The following sections highlight some additional information about these installations.

 When you install MathWorks products, the installation includes a utility program that can speed up MATLAB startup, called the MATLAB Startup Accelerator.
 By default, the installer configures this utility as a scheduled task on your computer that runs several times each day.
 (For information about changing this default behavior, see Install Without Configuring the MATLAB Startup Accelerator.)

 In network configurations, the computer on which you install MathWorks products may not be the computer on which you (and others) use MathWorks products.
 For example, in remote access configurations, you install MathWorks products on a server and clients run MATLAB from the server over the network.
 In this scenario, clients could benefit from the startup accelerator, especially when starting MATLAB over the network, but the utility is not installed and configured on their computers.